Orsman/orsman.github.io/about/index.md

 ---
 My name is Johan Forsman and I’m a front-end-developer.
 Currently living in Stockholm Sweden.

-Working on the internet developing digital experiences isnät something I’ve done my whole life nor dreamed about when I was a kid...
+Working on the internet developing digital experiences isn't something I’ve done my whole life nor dreamed about when I was a kid...

 Not knowing what to do with my life in my early twenties lead me in to the university and Economics.
 Even if it wasn’t something I really wanted to do, it at least didn’t feel like wasted time.
 Economics is always good to know right?
 But at the end of studies I realised this was not the direction I wanted (nor was ready) to take in my life.
 Having a regular day job and just working through my life, was not appealing.
 My biggest concern was that there were so many things I wanted to do in my life and so little time.
 Time that I could waste doing something “ok”.